bosun-monitor/bosun/docs/system_configuration.md

 Example: `EnableSave = true`

+### SaveMessageRequired
+Set the UI to disable saving if the message field is empty or contains only whitespace.

+Example: `SaveMessageRequired = true`

 ### ReloadEnabled
 Sets if reloading of the rule configuration should be enabled.
 If `EnableSave` is `true`, then reloading gets enabled regardless of this